nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

 Test Scenario 1: The cost is split evenly amongst those who participated in the activity. <br>
-* Test Command: `activity /create /sid 1 /n Test1 /p PersonOne /i PersonOne PersonTwo /co 20` <br>
+* Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /co 20` <br>
   Expected: A success message should be printed, along with the details of the activity as provided in the command.
 Each person's cost owed is $10.

 Test Scenario 2: Each person who participated in the activity incurred different costs. <br>
-* Test Command: `activity /create /sid 1 /n Test1 /p PersonOne /i PersonOne PersonTwo /cl 5 10` <br>
+* Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /cl 5 10` <br>
   Expected: A success message should be printed, along with the details of the activity as provided in the command.
 PersonOne's cost owed is $5 while PersonTwo's cost owed is $10.

 Test Scenario 3: There was GST and Service Charge involved for an activity. <br>
-1. Test Command: `activity /create /sid 1 /n Test1 /p PersonOne /i PersonOne PersonTwo /co 20 /gst 7 /sc 10` <br>
+1. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /co 20 /gst 7 /sc 10` <br>
    Expected: A success message should be printed, along with the details of the activity as provided in the command.
 Each person's cost should have been multiplied by 1.177.
-2. Test Command: `activity /create /sid 1 /n Test1 /p PersonOne /i PersonOne PersonTwo /cl 5 10 /gst 7 /sc 10` <br>
+2. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /cl 5 10 /gst 7 /sc 10` <br>
    Expected: A success message should be printed, along with the details of the activity as provided in the command.
 Each person's cost should have been multiplied by 1.177.

 Test Scenario 4: The person who paid or the persons involved in the activity were not part of the session
-1. Test Command: `activity /create /sid 1 /n Test1 /p PersonThree /i PersonOne PersonTwo /co 20 /gst 7 /sc 10` <br>
+1. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Mallory /i Alice Bob /co 20 /gst 7 /sc 10` <br>
    Expected: An error message should be printed, indicating that a person specified was not found in the particular session.
-2. Test Command: `activity /create /sid 1 /n Test1 /p PersonOne /i PersonOne PersonThree /cl 5 10 /gst 7 /sc 10` <br>
+2. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Bob Mallory /cl 5 10 /gst 7 /sc 10` <br>
    Expected: An error message should be printed, indicating that a person specified was not found in the particular session.

 <hr>